-A cultural-ecological anthropologist by training, Shelly examines how historic, intersectional inequalities shape social and environmental experiences of energy development in rural communities.
-She has worked with coal-mining communities in rural Appalachia, and with biofuel development regions in Northeast Brazil.
-This year, Shelly received a Fulbright-Hays DDRA Fellowship to study gendered and racialized experiences of bioenergy development in Pernambuco's Zona da Mata, where she partners with Christine Dabat at the Universidade Federal de Pernambuco.
+A cultural-ecological anthropologist by training, Shelly examines how historic, intersectional inequalities shape social and ecological experiences of environmental change in rural communities.
+She has worked with coal-mining communities in rural Appalachia, and with Afro-descendent traditional communities in Northeast Brazil.
+In 2020, Shelly received a Fulbright-Hays DDRA Fellowship to study gendered and racialized experiences of industrial development in coastal Pernambuco, where she collaborates with the Centro das Mulheres do Cabo, activist Elaine Cristina Salgado Mendonça, and Christine Dabat at the Universidade Federal de Pernambuco.

 Biesel, Shelly A. 2020.
 "Radical Media Challenges Rural Stereotypes."
 Anthropology News.